 - Add the milk and the vanilla, then beat until creamy and smooth.
 Add a pinch of orange zest and pour the mixture into a piping bag with your favorite nozzle.

-- Frost the cupcake, the top with shaved dark chocolate and 3 eggs
+- Frost each cupcake, then top with shaved dark chocolate and 3 mini eggs.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

 Recipes Made Easy says

 Margot⚓C&V (@coffeenvanilla) says

 Lovely recipe, the cupcakes look very pretty and delicious!

 The Petite Cook says

 Awww, thank you Margot 🙂 Glad you like those cute cupcakes!